nuxencs/seasonpackarr/docs/SECURITY.md

 ## Current Gap

+- no dedicated secret-redaction test suite
+- no containment or symlink-escape enforcement for torrent-derived hardlink targets
+- no adversarial traversal, absolute-path, or symlink tests
-There is no dedicated secret-redaction test suite and no doc linter ensuring security docs stay synced with behavior.
+- no doc linter ensuring security docs stay synced with behavior